 Commitment to Quality and Food Safety

-Since earning the prestigious Global Food Safety Initiative (GFSI) recognition at its Des Moines, Iowa, manufacturing facility in February 2013, Kemin Industries remains a leader in the production of safe, quality ingredients.
-The recognition reinforced the company’s investment in human and financial capital to enhance existing conditions and processes, verifying its products are safe, efficient and effective until they reach the end consumer.
-Kemin has the FSSC 22000:2013 certification, recognized by GFSI, which is accepted by food manufacturers worldwide.
+Since earning the prestigious Global Food Safety Initiative (GFSI) recognition at its Des Moines, Iowa, manufacturing facility in February 2013, Kemin Industries has remained a leader in the production of safe, quality ingredients. the recognition reinforces the company's investment in human and financial capital to enhance existing conditions and processes, verifying its products are safe, efficient and effective until they reach the end consumer.
+Kemin has the FSSC 22000 certification, recognized by GFSI, which is accepted by food manufacturers worldwide.

-Through TOTAL NUTRITION™, Kemin offers a range of nutritional solutions for raising healthy animals.
-Kemin understands our customers want to raise healthy livestock and poultry giving consumers the nutritional and health benefits they are looking for, while also returning a profit.
-Kemin offers products and services to help achieve safe, healthy and efficient solutions for today’s competitive marketplace.
+Kemin offers a range of nutritional solutions for raising healthy animals.
+Kemin understands our customers desire to raise healthy livestock and poultry, giving consumers the nutritional and health benefits they are looking for, while also turning a profit.
+Kemin offers products and services to help with gut health, nutrition, feed quality and pathogen control for today's competitive marketplace.

-1. Peng L, et al. Butyrate Enhances the Intestinal Barrier by Facilitating Tight Junction Assembly via Activation of AMP-Activated Protein Kinase in Caco-2 Cell Monolayers.
-J. Nutr.; Sep 2009; 139: 1619-1625.
+1Peng, L., et al. 2009.
+Butyrate Enhances the Intestinal Barrier by Facilitating Tight Junction Assembly via Activation of AMP-Activated Protein Kinase in Caco-2 Cell Monolayers.
+J. Nutr.
+139:1619-1625.

-3. Kotunia A, et al. Effect of sodium butyrate on the small intestine development in neonatal piglets fed [correction of feed] by artificial sow.
-J Physiol Pharmacol.
-Jul 2004; 55 Suppl 2:59-68.
+3Kotunia, A., et al. 2004.
+Effect of sodium butyrate on the small intestine development in neonatal piglets fed by artificial sow.
+J. Physiol.
+Pharmacol.
+55 Suppl.
+2:59-68.